survivejs/webpack-book/manuscript/techniques/04_testing.md

 },
 ```

-If you execute `npm run test:mocha` now, you should see output:
+If you execute `npm run test:mocha` now, you should see the following output:

 ```
 Demo